izderadicka/audioserve/README.md

 ## Media Library

-Audioserve is intended to serve files from directory in exactly same structure (with support for .m4b and similar single file audiobooks, where chapters are presented as virtual files), audio tags are not used for browsing, only optionally they can be displayed.
+Audioserve is intended to serve files from directories in exactly same structure (with support for .m4b and similar single file audiobooks, where chapters are presented as virtual files), audio tags are not used for browsing, only optionally they can be displayed.
 Recommended directory structure of collections is:

     Author Last Name, First Name/Audio Book Name Author Last Name, First Name/Series Name/Audio Book Name